Dodge Regent

+History

 The first Dodge Regent appeared for 1951, basically a Plymouth Cranbrook, and replaced the Special DeLuxe name used from 1942 through 1950.
 As with all Canadian Plymouths and Dodges from 1938 to 1959, the Dodge Regent used Chrysler big block (25") flathead inline-six engine.
 While the American Plymouth used the 23" block 217.6-cid engine, the Canadian Plymouth and Dodge used the 25" 218.1-cid engine.
 Body styles were club coupe, 4-door sedan and a new for 1951 model, the Mayfair hardtop.

 The Regent continued for 1952 with minor trim changes while the 1953 models received new bodies.
 As the U.S. Dodge now shared bodies with Plymouth, the Canadian Dodge Regent and Crusader, as well as the export Kingsway, used the Plymouth body with a Dodge front clip.
 In April, 1953, Chrysler of Canada introduced Hy-Drive mated to a larger, 228.1-cid engine.
 As well, the Mayfair hardtop was spun off into its own series along with a 4-door sedan.
 1954 models received grille, trim, taillamp and interior changes and very late in the model year Powerflite automatic transmission became an option.
+1954 options include those with two-doors.

 New styling for 1955 appeared across the Chrysler Corporation makes, and Dodge Regent continued to be a Plymouth Savoy with a Dodge front clip.
 Chrysler of Canada imported polyhead V8 short blocks for use in Canadian Plymouth Belvedere and Dodge Mayfair models.
 The lower-priced series, Crusader and Regent, came only with the flathead six, either 228.1-cid if mated to the 3-speed manual or 250.6-cid with the Powerflite automatic.